IsaacBell/vehicle-monitoring-network/README.md

-Vehicle fleet monitoring and management network.
+Vehicle fleet monitoring and management network, written in C++, using Boost and Cassandra.

-This kind of system is extremely write-heavy, making Cassandra a natural database choice.
+By nature, a monitoring system will be extremely write-heavy, making Cassandra a natural database choice.
 For more on the reasoning behind this, see [Why Cassandra?](#docs/cassandra.md#why-cassandra)

 Server code is in the lib/ folder.